Fear is often the first and highest hurdle standing in the way of healing.

 What do you want to get out of treatment?
 What quality of life do you desire?

 As you answer these questions, don’t concern yourself with expectations or logistics.
 Listen to your heart.
-The idea here is to set your goals.
-Figuring out the exact “what, where, and how” comes later.
+Figuring out the exact “what, where, and how” comes next.

 Step 3: Review Conventional Medical Options

-I suggest reviewing conventional options first- even if you may end up choosing alternative medicine- because it’s usually easiest to find solid clinical data on conventional treatments.
-This makes conventional options the easiest to evaluate.
+I usually suggest reviewing conventional options first- even if you may end up choosing alternative medicine- because it’s often easiest to find solid clinical data on conventional treatments.

 Determine exactly what your medical doctor is proposing.
 Get specifics on the treatment plan, including at a minimum: